-The Company is authorized to issue up to 5,000,000 shares of preferred stock with a par value of \$0.001.
+As of June 30, 2016, the Company is authorized to issue up to 5,000,000 shares of preferred stock with a par value of \$0.001.

 On July 21, 2015, the Company filed with the Nevada Secretary of State an Amended and Restated Certificate of Designations, Preferences and Rights for our Series A Convertible Preferred Stock.
 Among other things, the Amended and Restated Certificate changed the conversion price and the stated value of the Series A Preferred from \$0.10 (pre reverse stock split) to \$30.00 (post-reverse stock split), and added a provision adjusting the conversion price upon the occurrence of certain events.